 Model Sana Kir is also a National University of Singapore law school student.
 She’s been modelling for a few years now, alongside pursuing her education.
 Outside of work and school, she’s working on starting a women-only pro bono legal clinic to help women find free legal aid by female lawyers.

-Entrepreneur Seraphina Yong currently has two businesses under her belt: a swimwear line Shakila Swim, and a wellness surfing and travel company called SUURV Adventures.
+Entrepreneur Seraphina Yong currently has two businesses under her belt: a swimwear line Shakaila Swim, and a wellness surfing and travel company called SUURV Adventures.
 Both companies are a product of her mental health struggles with PTSD and depression, and her desire to give women channels to explore their mental wellbeing.
-Surfing and swimming were big restoratives for the 34-year-old, and she hopes to pass that along.
+Surfing and seeking therapy were big restoratives for the 34-year-old, and she hopes to pass that along.

 Source